jekyll/jekyll/docs/_docs/templates.md

 ### Includes

-If you have small page fragments that you want to include in multiple places on your site, you can use the `include` tag:
+If you have small page snippets that you want to include in multiple places on your site, save the snippets as *include files* and insert them where required, by using the `include` tag:

 ```liquid
 {% raw %}{% include footer.html %}{% endraw %}
 ```

-Jekyll expects all include files to be placed in an `_includes` directory at the root of your source directory.
+Jekyll expects all **include files** to be placed in an `_includes` directory at the root of your source directory.
 In the above example, this will embed the contents of `_includes/footer.html` into the calling file.

 For more advanced information on using includes, see [Includes](../includes).